msujas/bronkhorstControl/README.md

 ```
 bronkhorstServer remote -c 7
 ```
-Use remoteip or the IP address itself instead of remote to use the IP address as the hostname, sometimes it works better in cases where the PC has multiple connections.
+remoteip, the hostname/ hostname.domain (e.g. format: pcname.company.countrycode) or the IP address itself instead of remote to help specify the hostname, sometimes it works better in cases where the PC has multiple connections.

 Use ctrl+c to close the server.
-May take 10 s to take effect.
+May take 5 s to take effect.

 To send commands import the MFCclient class and connect function, then run it's methods.
 Initial arguments are MFC address (will be an integer), the IP address (default localhost) and the port (default is that in the script).